LinuxCzar

 Palo Alto Networks, Raleigh, NC | December 2020 - Present

-Technical lead for the Observability initiative in the Prisma Cloud (public cloud security) division.
+Technical lead for Observability in the Prisma Cloud (public cloud security) division.

 • Initiated an Alert Review process to address alert fatigue and discover on going and unnoticed customer facing issues.